pingidentity/pingone-go-client/README.md

   * Go 1.24 or later (current go.mod specifies 1.24.1)
   * Go 1.21+ required for `log/slog` functionality
   * Go 1.23+ required for `iter` package features used in pagination examples
+  * A PingOne environment with an application configured for your chosen grant type

+## 🔐 PingOne Configuration

+Before using the SDK, you need to configure an application in your PingOne environment.
+The configuration depends on your authentication method:

+### Client Credentials (Server-to-Server)

+1. In PingOne Admin Console, navigate to **Applications**
+2. Click **+ Add Application** and select **Worker App**
+3. Configure the application:
+   - Note the **Client ID** and **Client Secret**
+   - Assign necessary roles under the **Roles** tab
+4. Use these credentials with `oauth2.GrantTypeClientCredentials`

+### Authorization Code (Interactive Authentication)

+1. In PingOne Admin Console, navigate to **Applications**
+2. Click **+ Add Application** and select **Worker App**
+3. Configure the application:
+   - Note the **Client ID**
+   - Under **Configuration**, add the redirect URI: `http://127.0.0.1:7464/callback`
+     - This is the SDK's default redirect URI for local authentication
+     - The SDK starts a temporary web server on port 7464 to capture the callback
+   - Enable the **Authorization Code** grant type
+4. Use this configuration with `oauth2.GrantTypeAuthorizationCode`

+**Important**: The redirect URI `http://127.0.0.1:7464/callback` is the default for local development.
+Ensure this URI is configured in your PingOne application, or customize it using the `AuthorizationCodeRedirectURI` configuration (port and path).

+### Device Code (CLI/Device Authentication)

+1. In PingOne Admin Console, navigate to **Applications**
+2. Click **+ Add Application** and select **Worker App**
+3. Configure the application:
+   - Note the **Client ID**
+   - Under **Configuration**, enable the **Device Authorization** grant type
+4. Use this configuration with `oauth2.GrantTypeDeviceCode`

+**How it works**: The SDK displays a user code and verification URL.
+Users visit the URL on any device, enter the code, and authenticate.
+The SDK polls for completion.

 ## 🚀 Getting Started